 Recently, God had been showing me this in my own life.
 I was seeking Him about where certain triggers and reactions came from.
 Many led to way back into my childhood.
 He revealed that I lived out of the lies that I had believed and taken on in my mind and my heart.
 Reactions come from those places.
 As God began working on those lies and helping me replace them with the truth, the reactions are fewer and farther between.
 My responses to the very same things are extremely different because I respond from the truth instead of reacting out of the lie.

-3. We can see that as we allow these things to happen, it can lead to very dysfunctional and evil places.
-God talks about homosexuality and gender confusions and exchanges here.
+3. We can see that as we allow these things to happen, they can lead to very dysfunctional and evil places.
+God talks about homosexuality and gender confusion and exchanges here.
 However, they are not the only things He talks about.
 He talks about things like envy, greed, strife, and deceit.
-He talks about gossip, slander, and being arrogant. and boastful.
+He talks about gossip, slander, arrogance and boastfulness.
 He speaks about disobeying parents and being unloving and unmerciful.
 ALL of these are sins.
 They are all evil in God’s sight.
 We have to be careful not to pick and choose sin or look at certain sins as worse than others because God sees it ALL the same.

 The elder to the beloved Gaius, whom I love in truth.

 Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.
 For I was very glad when brethren came and testified to your truth, that is, how you are walking in truth.
 I have no greater joy than this, to hear of my children walking in the truth.
 3 John 3:1-4 (NASB)